 Our Recap To Help Maintain Well-being Whilst Teaching At Home

-Teachers working online need to take care of their physical, mental and social well-being.
-Even if you are physically present at home all the time, it is important to have a boundary between your work life and family life.
+Teachers working online need to take care of their physical, mental, and social well-being.
+Even if you are physically present at home, it is important to have a boundary between your work life and family life.
 Be sure to continue communicating with colleagues and peers.
 Develop a routine.
 Teaching online will be more rewarding if you take the time and effort to care for your own well-being.

 Got any great ideas or tips for maintaining your well-being?
-Share them in the Staff Room teacher forum or add a comment below!
+Please share them in the Staff Room teacher forum or add a comment below!